 The authentication default for the PingAccess administrative console is HTTP Basic Authentication.
 Basic Authentication uses the HTTP Authorization header to transmit the username and password credentials.
 The PingAccess server response contains a PA\UI cookie, which is a signed JSON Web Token.
 Subsequent HTTP requests send this cookie for authentication rather than the less secure HTTP Authorization header.
-Basic

-Authentication supports one user - Administrator.
-To change the Administrator password, click $\equiv$ and click @ Edit to access the Basic Authentication page.
-You will need the existing Administrator password, and the new password must meet the configured password complexity rules defined in pa.admin.user.password.regex in run.properties.
+Basic Authentication supports one user - Administrator.

+To change the Administrator password:

+- 1. Navigate to Settings > System > Admin Authentication > Basic Authentication - 2.
+Enter the current administrator password - 3.
+Enter and confirm the new password - Important: The new password must meet the configured password complexity rules defined in pa.admin.user.password.regex in run.properties. - 4.
+Click Save